aslotte/mldotnet-real-time-data-streaming-workshop/README.md

 - [ ] Write simulator for potential data source
 - [ ] Aquire data to train model on
 - [ ] Train the model

+## Problem to solve
+- Financial Analysis to detect fradulent transactions in real-time

 ## Outline of Learning and Objectives
 - **Part 1**: Train a Machine Learning Model using ML.NET